Mohamad-shariati/Mohamad-shariati/README.md

 - 👋 Hi, I’m @Mohamad-shariati
-- 👀 I’m interested in game development
+- 👀 I’m interested in AI and AGI
-- 🌱 I’m currently learning C++
+- 🌱 I’m currently learning machine-learning
-- 💞️ I’m looking to collaborate on games
+- 💞️ I’m looking to collaborate on ai
-- 📫 How to reach me [https://t.me/mohamad_shariati](Telegram)
+- 📫 How to reach me [https://t.me/muhammadshariati](Telegram)

 <!---
 Mohamad-shariati/Mohamad-shariati is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.